Teradata/developer-resources/docs/install-ai-unlimited/index.md

 # Get started

-***Will be working on the handshake between the marketplace and this page.***
+Learn how to install, set up, and use AI Unlimited.

-Explore and analyze large datasets in a Jupyter notebook using the Teradata Analytics Library&mdash;on a self-service, on-demand basis.
+With AI Unlimited, you can explore and analyze large datasets in a Jupyter notebook using the Teradata Analytics Library&mdash;on a self-service, on-demand basis.

-As a data scientist or data engineer, connect your notebook to the AI Unlimited AI/ML engine on your [cloud service provider (CSP)](/docs/glossary.md#glo-csp), and connect the engine to your data lake.
-Suspend and resume your analytics project anytime, and pay only for the hours you use.
+As a data scientist or data engineer, you'll connect your notebook to the AI Unlimited AI/ML engine on AWS or Azure, and connect the engine to your data lake.
+You can suspend and resume your analytics project anytime, and pay only for the hours you use.

 The AI Unlimited elements:
-- The engine, on your [CSP](/docs/glossary.md#glo-csp)&mdash;AWS or Azure
+- The AI/ML engine, on your [cloud service provider (CSP)](/docs/glossary.md#glo-csp)
 - Jupyter notebooks, with the AI Unlimited Jupyter Kernel, for running your workloads
 - Your object storage, on your [CSP](/docs/glossary.md#glo-csp)
 - Your GitHub or GitLab repository, for user authentication and storing project information
-- The manager, a web-based user interface for monitoring projects and providing each user's API key to connect to the engine ***(Normally we avoid "UI" or "user interface" because that's more a dev perspective than a customer perspective.
-To the customer, it's just [product name].
-But here it seems to add the clarity we need.***
+- The manager, which orchestrates the AI Unlimited elements&mdash;and includes a web-based user interface for monitoring projects and retrieving each user's API key to connect to the engine

 <DocCardList items={[
   {